iwasakims/hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/LibHdfs.md

 libdhfs is thread safe.

-* Concurrency and Hadoop FS "handles"The Hadoop FS implementation includes a FS handle cache which caches based on the URI of the namenode along with the user connecting.
+*   Concurrency and Hadoop FS "handles"

+    The Hadoop FS implementation includes a FS handle cache which caches based on the URI of the namenode along with the user connecting.
 So, all calls to `hdfsConnect` will return the same handle but calls to `hdfsConnectAsUser` with different users will return different handles.
 But, since HDFS client handles are completely thread safe, this has no bearing on concurrency.

-* Concurrency and libhdfs/JNIThe libhdfs calls to JNI should always be creating thread local storage, so (in theory), libhdfs should be as thread safe as the underlying calls to the Hadoop FS.
+*   Concurrency and libhdfs/JNI

+    The libhdfs calls to JNI should always be creating thread local storage, so (in theory), libhdfs should be as thread safe as the underlying calls to the Hadoop FS.